Sensitivities to feebly interacting particles: public and unified calculations: Introduction

 \section{Introduction}

-The well-known shortcomings of the Standard Model suggest to us the existence of new physics ``Beyond the Standard Model'' (BSM), that is generally expected to involve new particles.
+The well-known shortcomings of the Standard Model (SM) suggest to us the existence of new physics ``Beyond the Standard Model'' (BSM), which is generally expected to involve new particles.
 There is currently no clear theoretical guidance, nor experimental hints, about the mass of the hypothetical new particles, which could range from sub-$\text{eV}$ all the way up to the Planck scale.
-Particles with a mass below the electroweak scale are of particular interest experimentally, since they may be numerously produced at accelerators.
-Past experiments have already excluded the largest values of the couplings for such particles; hence they are called \textit{feebly interacting particles}, or \textit{FIPs} for short.
-FIPs may be searched for both at the main detectors of colliders (ATLAS, CMS and LHCb at the LHC, or their equivalents at future colliders such as the FCC-hh) which are located very close to the collision point, or at so-called \textit{lifetime-frontier} experiments, which re-use existing facilities or infrastructure and place a displaced decay volume near an interaction point or target.
-Lifetime-frontier experiments may be broadly split into two classes~\cite{Beacham:2019nyx}: collider-based, which consist of a decay volume placed near the interaction points of ATLAS, CMS, and LHCb, and extracted-beam experiments, which use an extracted beam line hitting a target.
+Particles with a mass below the electroweak scale are of particular interest since they may be numerously produced at accelerators.
+The past experiments have already pushed the limits on the couplings of such particles to tiny values; hence they are called \textit{feebly interacting particles}, or \textit{FIPs} for short.
+FIPs may be searched for at the main detectors of colliders (ATLAS, CMS, ALICE, and LHCb at the LHC, or their equivalents at future colliders such as the FCC-hh) which are located very close to the collision point, or at so-called \textit{lifetime-frontier} experiments, which re-use existing facilities or infrastructure and place a decay volume near the interaction point or target.
+Lifetime-frontier experiments may be broadly split into two classes~\cite{Beacham:2019nyx}: collider-based, which make use of the interaction points of ATLAS, CMS, and LHCb, and extracted-beam experiments, which use an extracted beam line hitting a target.